Ready for Risk: Relational Courage for complex times

 SE+AM is the core method inside Ready for Risk.
 It's a powerful blend of Somatic Experiencing® and Authentic Movement designed to strengthen capacity for relational courage through the practice of seeing and being seen, and promoting nervous system awareness.
 Through the practice we learn to attune to bodily impulse, interrupt unhelpful patterning, and show up in connection with more aliveness and choice.
 People often believe that they are at the whim of their patterning, SE+AM offers a path of practice that reveals infinite possibility and choice.

-Eight (8) LIVE sessions twice per month, we meet for 2-hours with facilitators and guests.
+Eight (8) LIVE ONLINE sessions we meet for 2-hours with facilitators and guests.
 Each session will follow a theme of exploration.

 Program Elements